-What are Kitchen Best Management Practices?

-Also known as "Kitchen BMPs," these are practices, procedures and maintenance activities performed by establishments to reduce fats, oils and grease in the wastewater discharge.
+By using Kitchen Best Management Practices, also known as "Kitchen BMPs," these are practices, procedures and maintenance activities performed by Food Service Establishments to reduce FOG in their wastewater discharge.
 They include:

-- Collecting all cooking grease and liquid oil from pots, pans and fryers in covered grease containers for recycling - Scraping or dry-wiping excess food and grease from dishes, pots, pans and fryers - Installing drain screens on all kitchen drains - Having spill kits readily available - Properly maintaining and cleaning exhaust filters, grease traps and interceptors - An on-going employee training program
+- Collecting all cooking grease and liquid oil from pots, pans and fryers in covered grease and oil containers for recycling - Scraping or dry-wiping excess food and FOG from dishes, pots, pans and fryers - This method uses less water, which conserves a precious resource and saves you money on your water bill! - o Installing drain screens on all kitchen drains - o Having spill kits readily available - Properly maintaining and cleaning exhaust filters, grease traps and interceptors - An on-going employee training program